RhoInc/crf-heat-map/scripts/configuration.md

 ## settings.max_rows_warn
 `number`

-If the number of rows to be drawn exceeds this number when the user checks 'Expand All' they will be prompted for confirmation
+Number of rows above which the user will be prompted for confirmation when expanding rows

 **default:** `10000`